TrangTheDev/Homework_week2/README.md

 ![image](Homework_week2\Assets\about-me-template1.PNG)

 The final product will change over the next 6 months as i improve on my skills in Bootcamp.
-The fianl website can be viewed at: [deployed website URL here]
+The final website can be viewed at: [deployed website URL here]